Juicy Lemon Honey Butter Chicken

 Can I make this lemon honey butter chicken ahead of time?

-This chicken is best served fresh, but you can cook it ahead and reheat gently on the stove over low heat.
-Add a splash of water or broth to loosen the sauce if needed.
+This chicken is best served fresh, but leftovers reheat well.
+Warm it gently in a skillet over low heat with a splash of water or broth to loosen the sauce.

-Why do I need to lightly coat the chicken with flour?
+Why do I need to coat the chicken with flour?

-Serve this chicken with something that can soak up the sauce.
-Rice, mashed potatoes, or pasta all work perfectly.
-This kind of butter sauce chicken is especially good with fluffy rice or creamy potatoes because the sauce adds so much flavor.
+This kind of butter sauce chicken is especially good with fluffy rice or creamy potatoes because the honey lemon sauce adds so much flavor to the whole plate.

 Storage & Reheating